wmo-raf/climweb-docker/README.md

 ## Prerequisites

-Before installing the CMS, there are a few prerequisites to consider installing on your server:
+Before installing the CMS, consider installing on your server:

-1. **Docker Engine :** Ensure that Docker Engine is installed and running on the machine where you plan to execute the docker-compose command https://docs.docker.com/engine/install/.
+**Docker Engine & Docker Compose Plugin :** Ensure that Docker Engine is installed and running on the machine where you plan to execute the docker-compose command https://docs.docker.com/engine/install/.
 Docker Engine is the runtime environment for containers.

-2. **Docker Compose (step 1-3):** Install Docker Compose https://docs.docker.com/compose/install/linux on the machine where you intend to run the command.
-Docker Compose is a tool that allows you to define and manage multi-container Docker applications using a YAML configuration file.

-3. **Python 3:** Ensure that Python 3 is installed on your machine.
-Visit (https://realpython.com/installing-python/) and follow the installation instructions for your operating system.

 ---
 ## Quickstart Installation with Test Data